andreasneuber/csharp-cucumber-selenium-example/README.md

 # csharp-cucumber-selenium-example
-A sample implementation of BDD UI tests with C# / SpecFlow
+A sample implementation of BDD UI tests with C# / NUnit / Reqnroll

 ## Application under test
 The feature files, step definitions and page objects were written for https://github.com/andreasneuber/automatic-test-sample-site.